chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/unique-tags/index.md

 This granular level of control ensures that organizations can implement unique tagging in a way that best suits their organization's specific needs.
 It offers a tailored approach to image management, allowing for precise and efficient tracking of image versions and builds across different environments.

-Additionally, the Unique Tags feature is integrated with Chainguard's [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/) allowing you to see the progression of tags over time.
+Additionally, the Unique Tags feature is integrated with Chainguard's [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/) and [event notifications](/chainguard/administration/cloudevents/events-reference/).
+These integrations allow you to track changes over time.

 ## How do I find Unique Tags?

 After signing into the Chainguard Console, click on **Organization images** in the left-hand navigation.
 This will take you to your organization's Images directory where you'll be presented with a list of all the Chainguard Production Images your organization has access to.

 To the right of the search box and **Category** drop-down menu is a toggle button labeled **Include unique tags**.

 ![Screenshot of the Organization images page, showing four Images in a table.
 The "Include unique tags" button is highlighted with a yellow box.](unique-tags-1.png)